TheGreatCorrine/Python_Collection/A1/A1_instructions.md

 So far, we've downloaded __8__ companies.

-Save all files as plain text (.html) and rename them in this format: __TICKER_10K__
+Save all files as plain text (.html) and rename them in this format: __TICKER_10K__ These HTML files should be the only HTML files we submit.